 Nonetheless, he’s decided to make the best of the situation by reconfiguring his space into a boutique, using tabletops once designated for lunchtime dining and study sessions, to perch the creations of Montreal artists.
 (Prior to the pandemic, Bonjour-Hi already had a small corner of artisanal goods for sale at the front of the cafe, making this recent development more of an expansion than a total overhaul.)

 “Local artists are suffering as well, so we figured why not kill two birds with one stone.
 Regardless if Legault says we can open tomorrow, it doesn’t matter.
-We’re gonna keep this going until Christmas,” Plant says.
+We’re going to keep this going until Christmas,” Plant says.

 But things have since quieted down for the St-Denis Street cafe.
 “St-Denis is one of the worst hit with the drop in tourism.
 There is nothing.
 And we’ve got three schools in our area — UQAM, Cégép du Vieux Montreal and Institut National de l’Image et du Son — that have all closed.
 There isn’t much residential living in the area either.
 So I’d say along with Downtown and Old Montreal, we’re probably doing the worst.”

-St-Denis Street has seen some notable closures since the the start of the pandemic including Québécois eatery, Chasse-Galerie (now Maisonnette from the same team) and iconic diner-style pizzeria La Pizzaiole.
-Meanwhile, some merchants on the street have been critical of mayor Valérie Plante’s all-seasons express bike path on St-Denis, which they say will negatively impact businesses at a time when they are already in floundering.
+St-Denis Street has seen some notable closures since the start of the pandemic, including Québécois eatery, Chasse-Galerie (now Maisonnette from the same team) and iconic diner-style pizzeria La Pizzaiole.
+Meanwhile, some merchants on the street have been critical of mayor Valérie Plante’s all-seasons express bike path on St-Denis, which they say will negatively impact businesses when they are already floundering.

-For the record: Though café Bonjour-Hi is located below Sherbrooke on St-Denis, past the most southern point of the cycling corridor, Plant isn’t opposed to it: “To me, the more bike paths the better.
-I actually think more people traveling at a slower pace is going to be better for businesses.
+For the record: Though café Bonjour-Hi is located below Sherbrooke on St-Denis, past the most southern point of the cycling corridor, Plant isn’t opposed to it: “To me, the more bike paths, the better.
+I actually think more people travelling at a slower pace is going to be better for businesses.
 People can stop and shop more easily.”

-Café Bonjour-Hi is located at 2054 St-Denis Street, and is opens daily at 10 a.m., and closes at 5 p.m. on Monday, at 6 p.m. from Tuesday to Friday, and at 4 p.m. on Saturday and Sunday.
+Café Bonjour-Hi is located at 2054 St-Denis Street and opens daily at 10 a.m.
+It closes at 5 p.m. on Monday, 6 p.m. from Tuesday to Friday, and 4 p.m. on Saturday and Sunday.